 - Sharing and clearly communicating home-related responsibilities (including meal responsibilities so it doesn’t fall only on one person or the other) has been important.

 - Calling friends and setting up group video chats has been good for the soul.

 - Setting some quiet time aside and trying to get better at meditation

 - Also, having little adventure goals to look forward to (like our road trip) was helpful in breaking the monotony of daily tedium.

 - What has your shift journey been and how have you recalibrated your routines?

-- What are some of your tips and tricks you’ve found to help navigate the change in routines?
+- Do you have some tips and tricks you’ve found to help navigate your change in routine?